camcash17/JamSesh/readme.md

 ### First Things First

-Fork and clone this repo as you will be making a pull request with links to the Rails app, Final Project and Portofio site.
+Fork and clone this repo as you will be making a pull request with links to the Rails app, Final Project and Portofio site!

 ---